 - Don’t worry if your heartbeat fluctuates.
 Most women think their heart should tick along like clockwork.
 But the reality is a healthy heart speeds up and slows down to match your body’s need for oxygen.
 There are two signs when a change in heart rate can signify a problem: when you have an unusually high resting heart rate or a low maximum heart rate.
 Be sure to discuss either of these issues with your doctor.

 - Aspirin: Lifesaving first aid.
 Although not many of us take aspirin for our aches and pains, we’d all be wise to keep a bottle of uncoated, 325-mg aspirin on hand for emergencies.
 If anyone in your home has symptoms of heart attack or stroke, first call 911, then have them chew one aspirin tablet (or four baby aspirin) thoroughly before swallowing.
-A chewed aspirin lowers dangerous thromboxane levels three times faster than one that is swallowed whole.
-Aspirin may help to break up blood clots obstructing your vessels.
+A chewed aspirin gets absorbed faster than a whole one because every minute counts when you want to stop a blood clot.

 Harvard Women’s Health Watch is the perfect newsletter for women who want proven, well-researched, straightforward answers about how to stay healthy, active, and vital for life.